superlinked/VectorHub/docs/use_cases/node2vec.md

 Node2Vec is an algorithm that employs the Skip-Gram method to learn node representations.
 It operates by modeling the conditional probability of encountering a context node given a source node in node sequences (random walks):

-`P(context∣source) ~ exp(⟨w[context],w[source]⟩)`
+$P(\text{context}|\text{source}) = \frac{1}{Z}\exp(w_{c}^Tw_s) $

+Here $w_c$ and $w_s$ are the embeddings of the context node $c$ and source node $s$ respectively.
+The variable $Z$ serves as a normalization constant, which, for computational efficiency, is never explicitly computed.

-The embeddings (`w`) are learned by maximizing the co-occurance probability for (source,context) pairs drawn from the true data distribution (positive pairs), and at the same time minimizing for pairs that are drawn from a synthetic noise distribution.
+The embeddings are learned by maximizing the co-occurance probability for (source,context) pairs drawn from the true data distribution (positive pairs), and at the same time minimizing for pairs that are drawn from a synthetic noise distribution.
 This process ensures that the embedding vectors of similar nodes are close in the embedding space, while dissimilar nodes are further apart (w.r.t. dot product).

-The random walks are sampled according to a policy, which is guided by 2 parameters: return `p`, and in-out `q`.
+The random walks are sampled according to a policy, which is guided by 2 parameters: return $p$, and in-out $q$.

-- The return parameter `p` impacts the likelihood of returning to the previous node.
+- The return parameter $p$ impacts the likelihood of returning to the previous node.
 A higher p leads to more locally focused walks.
-- The in-out parameter `q` affects the likelihood of visiting nodes in the same or different neighborhood.
+- The in-out parameter $q$ affects the likelihood of visiting nodes in the same or different neighborhood.
 A higher q encourages Depth First Search, while a lower q promotes Breadth First Search.

 These parameters provide a balance between neighborhood exploration and local context.
-Adjusting p and q can be used to capture different characteristics of the graph.
+Adjusting $p$ and $q$ can be used to capture different characteristics of the graph.

 ### Node2Vec embeddings